Alejandro Fernández (racing driver): Career

-His career in the world of motorsports began at age 16 when his family bought him his first Go-Kart as a birthday present.
-Two months later Fernández began to race in his first competitions in the United States.
+Fernández's career in the world of motorsports began at age 16 when his family bought him his first Go-Kart as a birthday present.
+Two months late, he began to race in his first competitions in the United States.

-Since 2012 he has raced in several championships.
-In 2012 he raced in championships like Challenge of the Americas, California Prokart Challenge, SKUSA Pro Tour, International Karting Federation (IKF), among others.
-The following year Alejandro competed in the Florida Winter Tour, U.S. Grand Nationals, Los Angeles Kart Championship (LAKC) as well as championships in his homeland, including the Rotax Max Challenge Colombia and La Carrera de las Estrella which was organized by Fundación Sonrisas in Medellín.
+Since 2012, Fernández has raced in several championships.
+In 2012, he raced in championships like Challenge of the Americas, California Prokart Challenge, SKUSA Pro Tour, International Karting Federation (IKF), among others.
+The following year, Fernández competed in the Florida Winter Tour, U.S. Grand Nationals, Los Angeles Kart Championship (LAKC) as well as championships in his homeland, including the Rotax Max Challenge Colombia and La Carrera de las Estrella which was organized by Fundación Sonrisas in Medellín.

 Fernández also ran in different classes of motorsports, such as the F2000, Mazda Pro, Rallycars, Trophy Trucks and Sportscars.

 BMX

-In his childhood Fernández raced BMX and competed in the ABA BMX World Championships in 2003.
+In his childhood, Fernández raced BMX and competed in the ABA BMX World Championships in 2003.
 Due to a broken hand, he had to withdraw from the tracks.

-In the United States he participated in championships such as the ABA (American Bicycle Association) and the NBL (National Bicycle League).
+In the United States, Fernández participated in championships such as the ABA (American Bicycle Association) and the NBL (National Bicycle League).
 In Colombia he raced “La Rueda de Oro”.

 Buddy Rice Karting

-Throughout his racing career Fernández has always been accompanied by Buddy Rice, a North American race car driver and owner of Buddy Rice Karting.
+Throughout his racing career, Fernández has always been accompanied by Buddy Rice, a North American race car driver and owner of Buddy Rice Karting.

 In 2014, Rice continued to accompany Fernández as his mentor in the GRC Lites Class.

 Rallycross

-In November 2013 he participated in a private test for the Global Rallycross Championship in Las Vegas.
-As a result of this opportunity Fernández was awarded a position in the championship in the GRC Lites Class.
+In November 2013, Fernández participated in a private test for the Global Rallycross Championship in Las Vegas.
+As a result of this opportunity, Fernández was awarded a position in the championship in the GRC Lites Class.

 In 2014, Fernández joined the Global Rallycross Championship, the first Colombian and Latin American driver in the series.